A contratableau model for K-theoretic Littlewood--Richardson rule: Abstract

 \section{Abstract}

-The K-theoretic Littlewood-Richardson rule, established by A. Buch, is a combinatorial method for counting the structure constants involved in the product of two Grothendieck polynomials of Grassmannian type.
-In this paper, we provide an explicit combinatorial formula in terms of set-valued contratableau for the K-theoretic Littlewood-Richardson rule generalizing contratableau model for the classical Littlewood-Richardson rule given by Carr\'e \cite{Carre:LR}.
+The K-theoretic Littlewood--Richardson rule, established by A. Buch, is a combinatorial method for counting the coefficients in the expansion of the product of two symmetric Grothendieck polynomials as a linear combination of symmetric Grothendieck polynomials.
+In this paper, we provide an explicit combinatorial formula in terms of set-valued contratableaux for the K-theoretic Littlewood--Richardson rule, generalizing the contratableau model for the classical Littlewood--Richardson rule introduced by Carr{\'e}.